gatsbyjs/gatsby/docs/blog/2018-09-27-reach-router/index.md

 ## Migrating from v1 ➡️ v2

-For most sites, migrating from v1 to v2 shouldn’t be too painful, but there are a few instances you might want to be aware of.
+For most sites, migrating from v1 to v2 shouldn't be too painful, but there are a few instances you might want to be aware of.
 Check out the [v2 migration guide](/docs/migrating-from-v1-to-v2/#migrate-from-react-router-to-reachrouter) for details.

 ## TLDR;